 solution was coded.

 I’d love to hear your feedback.
-Would a library like xinu
+Would a library like xinu be of any use to

 you?
 What’s missing?
 Head to the repository’s